tytydraco/yessleep/out/Bellhaven_Woods__2__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 I said I did too.

 "If I tell the police it was Iris, they’ll just arrest her, and we’ll have no understanding what's actually wrong with her."
 She paused.
-"I'm not protecting her out of sentimentality."
+"I'm not protecting her out of–."

-"Okay," I said.
+"No. It’s– I know," I said.

 "I need you to not argue with me about it."